Next program: Oct 2019 - Sep 2020

 Following graduation, the majority of alumni return to their home countries, where many of them hold key positions in the area of governmental administration of animal production, management of farm animals, farm animal husbandry, and consultation and research in these fields in universities or private institutes.
 Several of our alumni have chosen to continue their studies towards a PhD degree in leading universities around the world.

 The one-year program leads to a non-thesis Master of Science in Agriculture with a major in Animal Sciences.
-A number of qualified students move to the thesis track for a second year of studies after completing the first year of the program.
+Qualified students may apply to the thesis track for a second year of studies after completing the first year of the program.

 Israel's advanced agriculture is most evident in the field of farm animal production.
 Israeli animal husbandry and management is among the most productive in the world, thanks to its sophisticated infrastructure based on the integration of science-based production methods with efficient extension services and an advanced health supporting veterinary service.
 The Robert H. Smith Faculty's teaching and research activities continue to play a central role in advancing agriculture to strengthen the Israeli economy while training tomorrow's scientists and agriculturists; protecting and rehabilitating the environment while increasing food production and reducing world hunger; mobilizing agriculture to meet human health needs and improving the quality and purity of agricultural products; and sharing the benefits of Israeli research and innovation with other nations.